 Testing Requirements for Ohio Alternative Certification

 Typically, candidates for professional educator teacher licensing in Ohio must pass the same exams as traditional-route teachers, the Ohio Assessments for Educators (OAE) Assessment of Professional Knowledge.
 However, career and technical education vocational licensure candidates are not required to take these exams if licensure qualifications are met through experience and/or previous education in the subject area(s) to be taught.
 Candidates must also pass the appropriate Praxis content-area exams for their subject endorsement(s).
 For more information, consult the Ohio Department of Education.

 Transferring Teaching Licenses from Another State

-For experienced teachers with out-of-state certifications, Ohio reciprocity is possible provided applicants fulfill the certification requirements, which include verification of teaching experience and completion of comparable out-of-state licensure exams, as well as official transcripts from all institutions attended.
+For experienced teachers with out-of-state certification, Ohio reciprocity is possible provided applicants fulfill the standard certification requirements, which include verification of teaching experience and completion of comparable out-of-state licensure exams, as well as official transcripts from all institutions attended.
 For more information on reciprocity, see our interstate reciprocity guide or contact the Ohio Department of Education.